 One of the most significant considerations when it comes to purchasing a new phone is battery life.
 Unfortunately, despite the advancement of smartphone technology, battery technology is still underwhelming.

 Every year lithium-ion batteries–the most popular smartphone batteries- improve by 10% in terms of the energy they can hold.
-However, compared to other technology, batteries advancement is still behind.
+However, compared to other technology, battery advancement is still behind.

 iPhones are perhaps the most popular and advanced smartphones in the market today.
 But they, too, are not free from battery life issues.
 In fact, in 2017, Apple admitted it throttles the performance of older iPhone models to prolong the battery life of the devices.

-Over the years, many consumers have filled battery performance-related complaints against Apple in the US and the UK.
+Over the years, many consumers have filed battery performance-related complaints against Apple in the US and the UK.

 That said, there are several ways users can conserve or even extend the battery life of their phones.
 Here, we’ve provided you with tips and tricks to help your phone battery last longer.
 This way, you don’t have to minimize your iPhone usage or continuously think about saving power throughout the day.